mautic/documentation/README.md

 We've worked with the *README.md* file in the previous section.
 This file is shown in the home page of a GitHub repository and you are reading its content right now.
 It doesn't have anything to do with the Mautic documentation.

 The *SUMMARY.md* file defines the menu of the documentation.
 If you'll add a new page to the documentation, you'll have to also add a new line there defining the title and the link to the file.
-It's pretty strate forward when you'll see the current menu items.
+It's pretty straightforward when you'll see the current menu items.

 The folders are here to group the topics together.
 Open for example the *asset* folder.
 You'll see it has its own *README.md* file.
 It is the main content when you click on the Asset menu item.
 The *manage_assets.md* file is a subitem.
 The *media* subfolder contains all the images used in the *md* files.